MarrieMitsu/ytm/README.md

 ## Usage

-First you must export your YouTube data in JSON format from [How to download your Google data](https://support.google.com/accounts/answer/3024190?hl=en)
+First you must export your YouTube data in JSON format from [How to download your Google data](https://support.google.com/accounts/answer/3024190?hl=en).
+There's also example history [data](./data) which you can use for quick demo

 Then simply run